By Euro Weekly News Media • 05 October 2011 • 17:03

-THE turnout at the second meeting of the Jaguar Enthusiasts’ Club in
+THE turnout at the second meeting of the Jaguar Enthusiasts’ Club in Spain was excellent with lots of new faces and an eclectic mix of beautiful cars.

 Some phenomenal examples of Jaguar engineering were to be seen including an XK120 drophead and an XK140, both in immaculate condition.

-Again we had a good selection of the iconic E types, one owner with a fabulous black V12 version drove all the way from
+Again we had a good selection of the iconic E types, one owner with a fabulous black V12 version drove all the way from Valencia.

 Another newcomer brought a super example of a Mark 2 Saloon that he has owned for over 30 years.